devcircus/services/README.md

 As in the example above, simply typehint any dependencies on the Service constructor.
 These dependencies will be resolved by Laravel from the container.
 Any parameters passed when calling the service, will be passed to the "run" method of the service.

 > For consistency, you may choose to wrap your Service class returns in a Payload object.
 The Payload classes are included in the [bright-components/common package](https://github.com/bright-components/common).
 A Payload is a wrapper for the data being sent back to your controller.
 You can extend the AbstractPayload class, or use one of the generic Payload classes included(Payload and ErrorPayload). *These payload classes do not have any functionality at the moment.
 Future releases prior to 1.0 may introduce methods and/or properties for these classes.*

+### Generating a Service class
+Cached services are a WIP.
+We'll update this place when complete.

 ### How to call Services
 At this time, there are several options for calling a service.
 Ideally, I'd like to only have a couple of options.
 As we near a 1.0 release, these options are likely to change.